thanksgiving activities for preschoolers

 9. Trace Fall Shapes Worksheets

-Offer tracing pages with leaves, circles, and straight lines.
-Preschoolers trace using crayons or markers.
-This gently supports early writing skills.
-Praise effort instead of neatness.
+Offer tracing pages with simple shapes like leaves, circles, or lines.
+Your child can trace them with crayons or markers.
+This activity gently supports early writing skills.
+Focus on effort and fun instead of perfect lines.

 10. Decorate Printable Thank-You Cards